WICG/navigation-api/README.md

 - Via the same-document navigation API `history.pushState()`.
 (Not `history.replaceState()`.)

 - A full-page navigation to a different document.
 This could be an existing document in the browser's back/forward cache, or a new document.
-In the latter case, this will generate a new entry on the new page's `window.appHistory` object, somewhat similar to `appHistory.push(navigatedToURL, { state: null })`.
+In the latter case, this will generate a new entry on the new page's `window.appHistory` object, somewhat similar to `appHistory.navigate(navigatedToURL, { state: null })`.
 Note that if the navigation is cross-origin, then we'll end up in a separate app history list for that other origin.

 - When using the `navigate` event to [convert a cross-document navigation into a same-document navigation](#navigation-monitoring-and-interception).